dog-broad/3_2-Needs/BCC_Notes/Unit3_Notes.md

 2. **Network Security**: Continuous monitoring and alert systems can detect unusual mining activities or hash power concentration.

 3. **Consensus Protocol Enhancements**: Some cryptocurrencies implement enhanced PoW variants or hybrid models (like PoW/PoS) to mitigate centralization risks and prevent attacks.

+# EVM (Ethereum Virtual Machine)

+Ethereum is a Blockchain network that introduced a built-in Turing-complete programming language that can be used for creating various decentralized applications(also called Dapps).
+The Ethereum network is fueled by its own cryptocurrency called ‘ether’.

+**Ethereum Virtual Machine (EVM):**

+The Ethereum Virtual Machine (EVM) is a key component of the Ethereum blockchain, designed to execute smart contracts and decentralized applications (Dapps) with utmost security and reliability.
+Here’s an overview of EVM and the characteristics of the Ethereum blockchain:

+### 1. Purpose and Functionality:
+   - **Runtime Environment:** EVM serves as a runtime environment for Ethereum-based smart contracts.
+It enables the execution of code written in Ethereum’s native programming languages, primarily Solidity.
+   - **Execution of Smart Contracts:** EVM interprets and executes smart contracts, which are self-executing contracts with the terms directly written into code.
+These contracts automatically enforce and verify the terms of a contract when predefined conditions are met.

+### 2. Characteristics of the Ethereum Blockchain:

+   - **Smart Contracts:** Ethereum allows developers to create and deploy smart contracts using Solidity.
+Smart contracts are like self-operating computer programs that automatically execute when specific conditions are met.
+They enable trustless transactions and agreements between parties.

+   - **Decentralized Applications (Dapps):** Dapps run on a decentralized peer-to-peer network, utilizing smart contracts on Ethereum.
+They have backend code running on blockchain and frontend/user interfaces that can be written in any language.
+Dapps are resilient to censorship and central points of failure.

+   - **Ether (ETH):** Ether is the native cryptocurrency of Ethereum.
+It serves multiple purposes, including paying transaction fees (gas fees) for operations on the network, incentivizing miners, and as a store of value.

+   - **Decentralized Autonomous Organizations (DAOs):** DAOs are organizations that operate autonomously and without central management.
+They use smart contracts for governance and decision-making processes, which are transparent and executed according to predefined rules.

+   - **Transition to Proof of Stake (PoS):** Ethereum has transitioned from Proof of Work (PoW) to Proof of Stake (PoS) consensus mechanism.
+PoS reduces energy consumption significantly compared to PoW and involves validators staking Ether to secure the network and validate transactions.

+   - **Flexibility and Versatility:** Ethereum is often referred to as Blockchain 2.0 due to its ability to support a wide range of applications beyond finance.
+It provides a platform for developers to build decentralized applications across various sectors including finance, supply chain, gaming, and more.

+   - **Continuous Development:** Ethereum undergoes regular updates and improvements through Ethereum Improvement Proposals (EIPs).
+These upgrades enhance network security, scalability, and functionality, ensuring Ethereum remains adaptable and robust.

+### 3. Types of Ethereum Accounts:

+   - **Externally Owned Accounts (EOA):** EOAs are controlled by private keys and are used by individuals to send and receive transactions on the Ethereum network.
+Each EOA has a public-private key pair for authentication and cryptographic operations.

+   - **Contract Accounts:** Contract accounts hold Ethereum’s smart contract code.
+They are controlled by the rules defined within the contract and are activated whenever they receive a transaction or message from an EOA or another contract.
+Contract accounts have an associated Ether balance used to execute functions within the contract code.